DCC-Lab/PyTissueOptics/README.md

 5. Maybe your have a special geometry?
 Subclass `Geometry` and override the `contains` method to compute whether or not a given position is inside your object or not, and `intersection` to compute the point on the surface of your object where the photon exits.

+## Why use this package
+It may be slow, but speed is more than code performance: anyone with little to no experience can simulate something instantly instead of having to understand C, C++ or, GPU code.
+With this package, you can quickly build your simulation in minutes and get your results in a few hours, instead of learning C (a few weeks?), learn to work with compiled code (a few days? libraries anyone?) and finally modify the C code written by someone else (days? weeks?).
+Considering this, the overall speed to be concerned about is "the time it takes to get an answer", not necessarily "the time it takes to run 100,000 photons".
+It is fairly reasonable to imagine you could start a calculation in Python, run it overnight and get an answer the next day after a few hours of calculations.
+This is the solution that the CPU-based portion of this package offers you.

+Therefore, the whole point is the following: this code is perfect for quickly prototyping a small calculation, and then determine if you need performance or not.
+For many things, you actually don't.

+### Advantages
+However, there are advantages:

+1. It is extremely simple to understand and to use.
+2. It can be used for teaching tissue optics.
+3. It can be used for teaching object-oriented programming for those not familiar with it.
+5. It is fairly easy to modify for your own purpose.
+Many modifications do not even require to subclass.

+### Limitations
+There are some limitations as of now.

+1. It uses Henyey-Greenstein approximation for scattering direction because it is sufficient most of the time.
+2. Reflections are specular, which does not accounts for the roughness of materials.
+It is planned to implement Bling-Phong reflection model in a future release.
+2. It is approximately 50x slower than the well-known code [MCML](https://omlc.org/software/mc/mcml/) on the same machine.
+However, this will be accounted for when photons intersections will be coded in OpenCL in a future release.

+## Acknowledgment
+This package was first inspired by the standard, tested, and loved [MCML from Wang, Jacques and Zheng](https://omlc.org/software/mc/mcpubs/1995LWCMPBMcml.pdf) , itself based on [Prahl](https://omlc.org/~prahl/pubs/abs/prahl89.html) and completely documented, explained, dissected by [Jacques](https://omlc.org/software/mc/) and [Prahl](https://omlc.org/~prahl/pubs/abs/prahl89.html).
+This would not be possible without the work of these pionneers.